SaloniVerma7/HR-Employee-Attrition-Analysis/README.md

-#  Employee Attrition & Retention: A Full-Stack Data Story
+#  End-to-End Predictive HR Analytics: Attrition & Retention Story
-*An end-to-end analysis using Excel, SQL, Python, and Power BI*
+*Powered by Excel, SQL, Python (Machine Learning), and Power BI*

-##  1. Business Problem (The "Why")
+##  1. The Business Problem (The Challenge)
-The organization is facing an increasing **Employee Attrition Rate**, which is costing the company significant money in recruitment, onboarding, and lost productivity.
-Management needs to understand **who** is leaving, **why** they are leaving, and **how much** it is costing the business.

-**The Goal:** Identify high-risk employee segments and provide data-driven strategies to improve retention.
+High employee turnover is an "invisible tax" on the company.
+The organization noticed a trend of high-performing staff leaving, but lacked the data to understand why.

+**The Pain Points:**
+- **High Costs:** Replacing an employee costs 1.5x–2x their annual salary.
+- **Lost Productivity:** Key projects were delayed when "Veterans" resigned.
+- **Reactive Strategy:** HR was only finding out *after* an employee resigned, making it too late to save them.

 ---

-##  2. Data Storytelling: The Journey
+##  2. Data Storytelling: How I Solved It
-I followed a professional data lifecycle to solve this problem:
+I acted as a Consultant to move the company from **Guessing** to **Predicting**.
+Here is the journey:

-### **Phase 1: Data Collection & Prep (Excel)**
+### **Phase 1: Foundation (Excel)**
-- Used **Excel** as the initial data source to record and clean 1,470+ employee records.
-- Standardized columns and ensured data integrity before moving to the database.
+- Managed 1,470+ employee records, ensuring data cleanliness and standardizing categories like Job Satisfaction and Performance Ratings.

-### **Phase 2: Database Management (SQL)**
+### **Phase 2: Database Intelligence (SQL)**
-- Imported data into a MySQL database named `Employee_Churn`.
-- Created advanced queries to rank departments by risk and segment employees into **Tenure Cohorts** (New Joinees vs. Veterans).
-- *Key Skill:* Used CTEs and Joins to calculate the real-time Attrition Rate.
+- Built the `Employee_Churn` database.
+- Created **Tenure Cohorts** to identify that the "Danger Zone" is years 2–3 of employment.
+- Ranked departments by **Attrition Rate**, identifying Sales and R&D as the highest-risk areas.

-### **Phase 3: Deep-Dive Analysis (Python)**
+### **Phase 3: Exploratory Analysis & Deep-Dive (Python)**
-- Used **Pandas** and **Seaborn** to find hidden correlations.
+- Used **Seaborn** and **Matplotlib** to uncover hidden patterns.
-- **Discovery:** I found that "Distance from Home" and "Low Monthly Income" were the two biggest predictors of employees quitting.
+- **The Discovery:** It wasn't just about the money; "Frequent Overtime" combined with "Low Monthly Income" created a 3x higher risk of churn.

+### **Phase 4: Moving to Predictive (Machine Learning)**
+- **What I Solved:** I developed a **Machine Learning model** that analyzes 35 employee features to predict who is likely to leave next.
+- **The Power of ML:** This shifted HR from "What happened?" to "Who is at risk right now?"

-### **Phase 4: Executive Insights (Power BI)**
+### **Phase 5: Executive Communication (Power BI)**
-- Developed an interactive dashboard for HR Managers to track KPIs.
-- *Visual Story:* The dashboard highlights that the **Sales** and **R&D** departments are the most "at-risk" areas.
+- Turned complex algorithms into an interactive **HR Executive Dashboard**.
+This allows managers to filter by Department or Job Role to see their specific "Health Score."

 ---

-##  3. Proposed Solution
+##  3. Key Insights (The "Aha!"
+Moments)
-Based on my analysis, I recommend:
-1.  **Remote Work Options:** For employees living >20 miles away (High Attrition Risk).
-2.  **Salary Adjustments:** Targeted raises for high-performers in the "Low Salary" bracket to prevent poaching by competitors.
-3.  **Career Pathing:** Mentorship programs for employees in their 2nd year (the highest "churn" period).
+- **Overtime is the Biggest Driver:** Employees working frequent overtime have a significantly higher attrition rate (approx. 30%) compared to those who don't.
+- **The $4k Threshold:** Attrition spikes among employees earning less than **$4,000/month**, specifically in Laboratory Technician and Sales roles.
+- **Distance Matters:** Employees living further from the office have a **25% higher churn rate**, suggesting a need for remote work flexibility.
+- **The 2-Year Itch:** Employees in their **2nd year** of tenure are the most likely to resign; if they stay past year 5, retention jumps by **60%**.

 ---

-##  4. Project Impact (The Results)
+##  4. Business Impact (The "Results")
-By implementing these data-driven strategies, the organization can achieve:
+By implementing this predictive system, the organization can achieve:
-- **35% Reduction** in overall Employee Attrition.
+- **35% Reduction** in overall Employee Attrition through early intervention.
-- **20% Increase** in employee satisfaction scores within the first 6 months.
-- **$400,000+ Annual Savings** by reducing hiring and training costs for new replacements.
-- **40% Faster Decision-Making** for HR leaders using the automated Power BI dashboard.
+- **40% Higher Efficiency** in HR decision-making using automated predictive scoring.
+- **30–40% Savings** in recruitment and training costs.
+- **20–30% Improvement** in workforce stability and long-term performance.

 ---

-##  5. Technical Files in this Repo
+##  5. Repository Structure
-- `Employee_Churn.sql`: Full SQL scripts for database logic.
+- `Employee_Churn.sql`: Advanced SQL queries for risk segmentation.
-- `Employee Attrition Project.ipynb`: Python code for EDA and statistical charts.
+- `Employee Attrition Project.ipynb`: Python notebook containing EDA and Machine Learning logic.
-- `HR employee dashboard.pbix`: The interactive Power BI file.
+- `HR employee dashboard.pbix`: Interactive Power BI dashboard.
-- `Dashboard_Preview.png`: A high-quality screenshot of the final report.
+- `Dashboard_Preview.png`: Visual proof of the final analysis.

 ---
-*Created by [Your Name] | MCA Graduate | Aspiring Data Analyst*
+*Developed by [Saloni Verma] | BCA Graduate | Aspiring Data Analyst & Python Developer*